ovdojoey/Image-Slide/README.md

 Simple jQuery plugin for image sliding / fading carousal.

 NOTE: CSS and LESS files are included for custom styling.
-If you are familiar with LESS, it is recommended to use LESS so variable requirements update throughout.
+If you are familiar with LESS, it is recommended to use LESS so variables update throughout.

 Parameters: